Purpose and Integrity for Sustainable Success in Turbulent Times

 The Organisation’s Purpose and Landscape.

 The power or authority to regulate, restrain, verify, (usually against some standard) direct or Command.
-Comes from medieval Latin contrarotulus, a “counter roll” or checklist (contra, against plus rotulus, list) (Boyd).
+Comes from the medieval Latin contrarotulus, a “counter roll” or checklist (contra, against plus rotulus, list) (Boyd).

 Far from being two irreducible or even mutually exclusive states, a pair consists of two consecutive stages that are part of the same continuum — influenced by the ever-changing reality, e.g. efforts by Stakeholders and changes in Landscape and Climate, and have a tendency to mutually influence each other in an endless cycle.